psntloice/Afro-fem_coder-project/datasets/README.md

 # For better understanding the datasets each answer given questions:
 # Project Questions:
-what were some of the most trending search topics on Wikipedia on the following days?
+What were some of the most trending search topics on Wikipedia on the following days?
 Using the provided dataset, can you show some evidence to support your answer? a- New year's day b- November 8, 2016-

 Which page experienced the biggest decline in page visits during 2016?